For our Articles of Biblical Faith, please go here.

 Theological labels carry huge amounts of luggage that need to be unpacked, so we tend to shun them if we don’t have a chance to explain them.
 But briefly, we are:

-A reformed church, meaning that our doctrine of salvation is God-centered, not man-centered; monergistic and not synergistic.
+- A truly protestant church, meaning that our doctrine of salvation is God-centered, not man-centered; monergistic and not synergistic.
 We affirm and teach the five “solas” of the Reformation: Sola Scriptura (Scripture Alone), Sola Fide (Faith Alone), Sola Gratia (Grace Alone), Solus Christus (Christ Alone), Soli Deo Gloria (Glory to God Alone).

 If you have any questions about what we mean by these disintinctives, please don't hesitate to email us your questions.